What Is

 A worldwide gift

-Courses are offered freely on every continent.
-Over a million people have completed a 10-day course.
 The teaching remains unchanged — and always free.

 "Vipassana is not a religion.
 It is a science of mind and matter — observable, rational, and practical."